 For the purposes of this clause 8, the following definitions shall have the following meanings:

-a) Personal Data means any information relating to an identified or identifiable natural person (a ‘data subject’) such as a name, an identification number, location data, online identifiers, data relating to an individual’s physical, physiological, genetic, mental, economic, cultural or social identity.
-Personal Data also includes Special Categories of Personal Data (data which reveals racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, genetic data, biometric data, data concerning health or data concerning sex life or sexual orientation).
+- Personal Data means any information relating to an identified or identifiable natural person (a ‘data subject’) such as a name, an identification number, location data, online identifiers, data relating to an individual’s physical, physiological, genetic, mental, economic, cultural or social identity.
+Personal Data also includes Special Categories of Personal Data (data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, or genetic data, biometric data, data concerning health, or data concerning sex life or sexual orientation).

 8.1.
 What is discussed between the Author, client, us and our Associates is initially private and confidential.
 Some of the information shared with us or our Associates will be Personal Data.

 8.2.
 We promise to comply with our obligations under Data Protection Law.